yashasvisingh1/Mapping-Document-Generator/README.md

 6. Create a Groq API key:

-7. Go to `https://console.groq.com/keys` and sign in.
+7. Go to [Groq Console Keys](https://console.groq.com/keys) and sign in.
 8. Click `Create API Key`.
 9. Enter a name for the key and create it.
 10. Copy the key immediately (you may not be able to view it again).